 The growing season lasts approximately 220 days from April to November.

 The CzechAgri project aims to demonstrate the unprecedented capabilities of the Copernicus Sentinels for EO based agriculture monitoring and management to Czech stakeholders.
-It represents a pilot demonstration at national scale for a variety of users, carried on in close cooperation with the MARS Unit of the Joint Research Center (JRC), the State Intervention Fund (SAIF), the Ministry of Agriculture (MoA) and other national stakeholders.
+It represents a pilot demonstration at national scale for a variety of users, carried on in close cooperation with the MARS Unit of the Joint Research Center (JRC), the State Agricultural Intervention Fund (SZIF), the Ministry of Agriculture of the Czech Republic (MoA) and other national stakeholders.

 Early results were presented to the scientific community and Czech stakeholders at the Living Planet Symposium in Prague, 9-13 May 2016.